 There are a number of private training providers that provide examination revision courses for both the UK and European examinations.
 The largest being JDD Consultants.

-IPReg and CIPA have a vital part to play in this continuing education process.
+IPReg and CIPA have a vital part to play in this continuing professional competence.
 The Institute arranges a large number of seminars and webinars across the year and throughout the country.
-These seminars address many topics, from recent law and practice changes in the UK to a detailed examination of specialist subjects and an overview of law and practice in other territories.
+These seminars address many topics, from recent law and practice changes in the UK to a detailed examination of specialist subjects and an overview of law and practice in other jurisdictions.

-Such seminars also cover subjects relevant to the business side of the practice of many UK patent attorneys, aiming to provide knowledge and guidance in dealing with some of the issues that are likely to arise in the running of a practice.
+Such seminars also cover subjects relevant to the business side of the practice of many UK patent attorneys, aiming to provide knowledge and guidance in dealing with issues that are likely to arise in practice management.

 CIPA also provides information to its members by way of monthly newsletter as well as other updates, both on its website and in the CIPA Journal.
 This information enables members to keep up to date with developments in the UK and across the world.